ON THE HOLY MARTYRS SPEUSIPPUS, ELEUSIPPUS, MELEUSIPPUS, TRIPLETS;

 They are crowned with martyrdom, together with their grandmother and others.

-[13] Then they order their grandmother Leonilla to be brought, and calling her, they say to her privately: The grandmother, ordered to recall them from the faith, confirms them in it.
-Go to your grandsons, and tell them to put aside the vanity of their minds, and rebuild the temples, and restore the gods, so that they may, as they have always been loved, be loved even more.
-To whom Leonilla says: I shall go, and I shall persuade them to live.
-And when Leonilla had come to them, approaching with a cheerful countenance, she kissed them and said: O lambs without blemish, placed in the midst of wolves, be wise as serpents and simple as doves, in the gentleness of Christ: let no difficulty terrify you, let no punishments dismay you: for to be killed for Christ is greater than to assume a kingdom.
-For this kingdom which is in the world is mortal, but that life is eternal.
+[13] Then they order their grandmother Leonilla to be brought, and calling her, they say to her privately: The grandmother, ordered to call them back from the faith, confirms them in it.
+Go to your grandsons, and tell them to put aside the vanity of their minds, and rebuild the temples, and restore the gods, so that they may be loved even more than they have always been loved.
+Leonilla said to them: I will go, and I will persuade them to live.
+And when Leonilla had come to them, approaching with a joyful countenance, she kissed them and said: O lambs without blemish, set in the midst of wolves, be wise as serpents and simple as doves, in the gentleness of Christ: let no difficulty terrify you, let no punishments dismay you: for to be slain for Christ is greater than to assume a kingdom.
+For the kingdom of this world is mortal, but that life is eternal.

-[14] Then they ordered the three boys to be suspended on a single tree, binding their hands upward and their feet downward, and they stretched their limbs with shrieking pulleys to such an extent that their bones were visible, Stretched out, they exult in their torments: and their sinews were extended as if on a lyre.
-But they, having sweat upon their faces, gave thanks to God with silent voices.
+[14] Then they commanded the three boys to be suspended on a single tree, binding their hands upward and their feet downward, and stretched their limbs with creaking pulleys to such an extent that their bones were visible, Stretched out, they exult in their torments: and the sinews were extended as on a harp.
+But they, with sweat upon their faces, gave thanks to God with silent voices.
 Then Quadratus said: Where is your God?
-Speusippus said: He is here, and He Himself helps us, so that from your punishments we not only feel no pain, but even laugh.
+Speusippus said: He is here, and He Himself helps us, so that from your punishments we not only do not grieve, but even laugh.
 Palmatus said: Unhappy and wretched men, with one mind you hasten to the destruction of your death.
 Elasippus said: One womb bore us on one day, one mother gave three sons to the world, one tree has delivered three Martyrs to God.
-Quadratus said: You shall not die on this tree, but today fire shall consume you.
-Melasippus said to him: What single fire will there be that shall deliver our trinity to the triune God as a sacrifice?
+Quadratus said: You will not die on this tree, but today fire will consume you.
+Melasippus said to him: What single fire will there be that will deliver our trinity to the triune God as a sacrifice?

-[15] Then, at the command of Palmatus, Hermogenes, and Quadratus, a great fire is kindled.
-But when those carrying the wood were causing delay, the brothers turned to their grandmother and said: Remember us always in your prayers, and when you receive food and break bread, and crumbs begin to fall from the fragment, gather the crumbs from the table, and remember our names, so that we too may taste of the crumbs of the table of our King, because upon the face of the earth we have not been washed, baptized only in their own blood. that we might taste the bread from His table.
-To whom Leonilla said: Be satisfied, for your blood shall wash you, and your confession shall clothe you in white garments.
-And immediately you shall recline at the table of your King among the invited guests, because you have received the wedding garment in martyrdom.
-For from that day you were baptized, from the day you broke the idols, and believing in God you received within your soul the word of life.
-For just as if someone is baptized and does not believe with his whole heart, the water of baptism not only does not remove the sins he had, but begins to add to him the guilt and crime of his own unbelief; so he who has believed with his whole heart, if baptism was lacking to him, is not excluded from the number of the faithful: For with the heart one believes unto justice, but with the mouth confession is made unto salvation.
+[15] Then, at the command of Palmatus, Hermogenes, and Quadratus, a great fire was kindled.
+But while those carrying the wood delayed, the brothers turned to their grandmother and said: Be ever mindful of us in your prayers, and when you receive food and break the bread, and crumbs begin to fall from the broken piece, gather the crumbs from the table, and remember our names, that we too may taste of the crumbs from the table of our King, because upon the face of the earth we have not been washed, baptized only in their own blood. that we might taste bread from His table.
+Leonilla said to them: Be sated, for your blood will wash you, and your confession clothes you in white garments.
+And straightway you recline at the table of your King among the invited guests, because you have received the wedding garment in martyrdom.
+For from that day you were baptized, from the day when you broke the idols and, believing in God, received the word of life within your soul.
+For just as if someone is baptized and does not believe with his whole heart, the water of baptism not only does not remove the sins he had, but begins to add to him the guilt and crime of his unbelief; so whoever believes with his whole heart, if baptism is lacking to him, it does not exclude him from the number of the faithful: For with the heart one believes unto righteousness, and with the mouth confession is made unto salvation.
 Rom.
 10:10.

-[16] Cast into the fire, they are unharmed: Therefore, when they heard her and believed, they were cast with bound feet and hands into the midst of the fire.
-Immediately, just as one reads of the three Hebrews, their bonds were broken, and they began to stand in prayer and to give thanks to God.
-For the flame rose up in the shape of an arch toward the clouds, but they remained unmoved, admonishing their servants and saying: See that you are not deceived by them, and do not fear vain men, and do not approach their sacrifice at all.
-But those carrying the wood gave out.
+[16] Cast into the fire, they are not harmed: Therefore, as they heard her and believed, they were thrown into the midst of the fire with their hands and feet bound.
+Immediately, just as we read of the three Hebrews, their bonds were broken, and they began to stand in prayer and to give thanks to God.
+For the flame was raised up in the form of an arch to the clouds, but they remained immovable, admonishing their servants and saying: See that you are not seduced by them, and do not fear vain men, and do not approach their sacrifice at all.
+Those carrying the wood failed.
 Dan.
-3. They ordered torches, oil, pitch, and wax to be thrown in, all of which burned, but the fire did not touch the servants of the Lord in the slightest.
+3. They ordered torches, oil, pitch, and wax to be thrown in, all of which burned, but the fire did not touch the servants of the Lord in any way whatsoever.

-[17] But when the fires and the wood were exhausted, the Saints began to taunt their Judges, they taunt the Judges: to whom they also said: The Lord our God has given us power over whether we wish to depart from the body or not: and we asked Him that, when the fire had failed, we might mock your faithlessness, which He has deigned to grant us.
-Behold, now we go forth exulting, bearing no scar on our bodies from your fire.
-They die in prayer.
-And saying this, having placed their knees in prayer, they gave up their spirits, like lambs still bearing the voice of benediction upon their lips.
+[17] But when the fires and the wood were exhausted, the Saints began to taunt their Judges, they taunt the Judges: to whom they also said: The Lord our God has given us power, whether we wish to depart from the body or not: and we asked Him that when the fire failed, we might taunt your perfidy, which He deigned to grant us.
+Behold, now exulting we depart, having no scar from your fire on our bodies. they die in prayer.
+And saying these things, they fell on their knees in prayer and breathed forth their spirits, like lambs still bearing the voice of blessing on their lips.

-[18] In that hour a certain Junilla, holding a small child, threw it down, Junilla the Christian is suspended, and cried out saying: I am a Christian.
-I believe in one God, my Lord Jesus Christ, the immortal and perpetual King.
-Enraged, they ordered her to be suspended by her hair with her hands behind her back, saying: Unless you promise to deny Christ and to eat of the sacrifices, you shall not be taken down from there.
-Her husband approached her saying: she spurns her husband's blandishments, My Junilla, good wife, have pity on me and on your infant son.
+[18] In that hour, a certain Junilla, holding a small child, cast it aside, Junilla, a Christian, is suspended, and cried out saying: I am a Christian.
+I believe in my one God, Jesus Christ, the immortal and perpetual King.
+The enraged officials ordered her to be suspended by her hair with her hands behind her back, saying: Unless you promise to deny Christ and to eat of the sacrifices, you will not be taken down from there.
+Her husband approached her, saying: she spurns her husband's blandishments, My Junilla, good wife, have pity on me and on your infant son.
 To whom do you abandon him?
-To whom she replied: I bore the child, but God created me: whom ought I to put first, my child before my Creator, or my Creator, she is beheaded together with Leonilla. who both created me and shall judge me?
-But to strike fear into the others, she was quickly ordered to be led to the village of Orbatum and beheaded together with Leonilla, the grandmother of the Saints.
+She answered: I gave birth to a small child, but God created me: whom ought I to put first — my little child before my Creator, or my Creator, she is beheaded together with Leonilla. who both created me and will judge me?
+But for the terror of others, she was quickly ordered to be led to the village of Orbatus, and together with Leonilla, the grandmother of the Saints, to be beheaded.

-[19] Neon the Notary destroys the idols, But Neon the Notary, who had written the acts themselves, closing his codices in which he had recorded them, entrusted them to his colleague Turbon, and ran to Nemesis, cast it down, and smashed its marble to pieces, and broke all the small idols that were around it.
-When the guards of the temple reported what had happened, they seized him and kept beating and stoning him he is killed. until, having confessed the Son of God, he breathed out his spirit.
+[19] Neon the Recorder overturns the idols, But Neon the Recorder, who had written down those very proceedings, closing his books in which he had recorded them, handed them to his colleague Turbon, and ran to the statue of Nemesis, cast it down, and broke its marble to pieces, and smashed all the small idols that were around it.
+When the temple guards reported this deed, they held him, beating and stoning him he is killed. until, having confessed the Son of God, he breathed out his spirit.

 [20] Turbon is killed.
-Turbon, moreover, while writing the victories of those who confessed the Lord — Speusippus, Elasippus, and Melasippus, Leonilla, Jonilla, and Neon — not long afterward suffered martyrdom.
-They suffered, those mentioned above, on the sixteenth day before the Kalends of February, in the reign of our Lord Jesus Christ, to whom be glory for ever and ever, Amen.
+Turbon, writing the victories of those who confessed the Lord — Speusippus, Elasippus and Melasippus, Leonilla, Jonilla, and Neon — not long afterward suffered martyrdom.
+These aforesaid suffered on the sixteenth day before the Kalends of February, in the reign of our Lord Jesus Christ, to whom be glory for ever and ever.
+Amen.

 BY THE AUTHOR WARNAHARIUS,